 A long credit history tends to be good for your credit score, as long as it includes a consistent record of on-time payments.

-Credit reporting agencies look at a variety of data points related to this metric, including the age of your oldest and newest accounts, the average age of all accounts and how recently you’ve used each account.
-For this reason, it can be better to keep an older account open, even if you rarely use it—especially if your other credit accounts are significantly newer than your oldest account.
+Credit reporting agencies look at a variety of data points related to this metric.
+This includes the age of your oldest and newest accounts, the average age of all accounts, and how recently you’ve used each account.
+For this reason, it can be better to keep an older account open, even if you rarely use it.
+This is especially true if your other credit accounts are significantly newer than your oldest account.

 As long as the fees aren’t exorbitant or you can’t control your spending on your older cards, it’s smart to keep them open and use them for small purchases every once in a while.
-Closing accounts—especially older ones—not only shortens your credit history, but also reduces your total available credit, which could also negatively impact your utilization rate.
+Closing accounts, especially older ones, shortens your credit history.
+It also reduces your total available credit, which could also negatively impact your utilization rate.

 The number and type of open accounts on your credit report can affect your score for good or ill.
-Generally, having a high number of accounts benefits your credit score by indicating to potential lenders that other financial institutions have decided you’re a good credit risk and approved your applications for loans or credit cards.
+Generally, having a high number of accounts benefits your credit score.
+It does this by indicating to potential lenders that other financial institutions have decided you’re a good credit risk and approved your applications for loans or credit cards.

 Hard Credit Inquiries

-On the other hand, soft inquiries are usually the result of a potential employer, landlord or other agency accessing your credit report with or without your permission, and though they do appear on your credit history, they won’t impact your score.
+Soft inquiries typically occur when a potential employer, landlord, or other agency accesses your credit report with or without your permission.
+These appear on your credit history but do not affect your score.

-A single hard inquiry won’t have a major impact on your credit score, although they can remain on your credit history for up to two years.
-However, multiple hard inquiries in a short time period can indicate to potential lenders that you’ve applied for credit with several agencies and been rejected by one or more of them for some reason.
+A single hard inquiry won’t have a major impact on your credit score, though it can stay on your report for up to two years.
+Multiple hard inquiries in a short period of time may show lenders that you have applied for credit with multiple agencies and been rejected.

 Research has also shown that individuals who open multiple new lines of credit in a compressed timeframe are more likely to make late payments or default on their loans altogether.
 As a result, a glut of hard inquiries on your credit report can cause your total credit score to plummet.

-Different lenders, credit card companies and other businesses may all have differing standards for what they consider to be “good” or “excellent” credit scores worthy of qualifying for their approval.
-Of course, your goal should be to get your score as high as possible, which makes it more likely that you’ll be approved for the financial products you want and qualify for the lowest available interest rate.
+Different lenders, credit card companies, and other businesses may all have differing standards for what they consider to be “good” or “excellent” credit scores worthy of qualifying for their approval.
+Of course, your goal should be to get your score as high as possible.
+This makes it more likely that you’ll be approved for the financial products you want and qualify for the lowest available interest rate.

-Both FICO and VantageScore use a range of 300 to 850 to rate consumers’ creditworthiness, and while the ranges for each rating segment may vary slightly, in general, the numbers below apply to both scales.
+Both FICO and VantageScore use a range of 300 to 850 to rate consumers’ creditworthiness.
+While the ranges for each rating segment may vary slightly, in general, the numbers below apply to both scales.